 I read the reviews on Amazon for this “Donut and pots thing” and was not surprised that it received only 3.5 stars.
 Some were suggesting that rather than continually lifting the 25-pound condenser pot of scalding water, to dump and refill with cool tap water to just add ice cubes or block ice to cool it down and produce more distillate.

 Really?
 During an emergency or disaster, Ice?
 Why don’t you forget the “Donut” distiller and just melt the ice and drink the water?
-I finally trashed this so-called distiller since I couldn't in good conscience sell it on eBay to some unsuspecting buyer.
+I finally trashed this so-called distiller since I couldn't in good conscience sell it anywhere to some unsuspecting buyer.

 Ocean water tests out at about 35,000 PPM (parts per million) of dissolved solids.
 The results of my first test was an astounding 28 PPM!
-The answer to why it was not zero, came to me instantly like a lightning bolt, add 2 inches to the mysterious t shaped baffle-device.
-I did just that and the 2nd test results were at ZERO PPM!
+The answer to why it was not zero, came to me instantly like a lightning bolt, add 2 inches to the mysterious T-shaped baffle-device.
+I did just that and the second test results were at ZERO PPM!
 This website contains the rest of the story.

 Doug Hoover, with his wife Alice, has resided in San Diego, California, for thirty years.
 Previous to settling in California, he was a custom home builder and designed and built restaurants.
 He designed and built one in Michigan; he built the first two of a chain of Pony Express pizza stores in Provo and Salt Lake City, Utah.
 In La Jolla, California he built two restaurants on Fay Avenue, The Bagatelle French Cuisine, and Pizza Jolla Italian Restaurant.